Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Introduction

-In light of this, Endoscopic Vision is a critical area of Surgical Data Science that concentrates on interpreting and analyzing the rich visual information captured during endoscopic procedures~(\cite{fu2021endoscopicvision,maierhein2022surgicaldatascience}).
-This field tackles surgical scene understanding with multiple methodological approaches representing essential components of image-guided surgical cognition like comprehension of environmental geometry~(\cite{endovis2018,wang2022endonerf}), surgical procedure knowledge~(\cite{heico,wagner2023heichole}), and understanding of agent-environment relations~(\cite{islam2020interactions,cholecT40}).
-The specific visual cues that these approaches prioritize or the particular aspects of the surgical environment they study lead to distinct requirements in terms of visual recognition, temporal awareness, and spatial granularity.
-Among these approaches, surgical workflow analysis studies the complex interactions between surgical instruments and anatomical landmarks~(\cite{padoy2021surgicalworkflow,valderrama2022tapir}).
-This area aims to comprehend the temporal progression of surgical procedures by understanding the activities performed throughout the sequence of surgical scenes in a surgical video.
-For instance, the most studied task in surgical workflow analysis is the recognition of surgical phases in a given endoscopic video clip or image~(\cite{demir2023surgicalworkflow}).
-Even so, surgical workflow analysis has an implicit need for a multi-recognition approach that identifies the different agents and activities in the surgical setting~(\cite{endonet-cholec80,heico}).
-Hence, other surgical workflow approaches extend to the recognition of surgical steps, surgical gestures, the presence of surgical instruments, or the presence of actions~(\cite{demir2023surgicalworkflow}).
+In light of this, Endoscopic Vision (EV) is the area within Surgical Data Science that studies the essential components of image-guided surgical cognition like surgical environment geometry~(\cite{wang2022endonerf}), surgical procedural knowledge~(\cite{wagner2023heichole}), and tools-tissues interactions~(\cite{islam2020interactions,cholecT40}).
+However, each methodological approach in EV prioritizes different visual cues that lead to different requirements in visual recognition, temporal awareness, and spatial granularity.
+For example, surgical workflow analysis (SWA) studies tasks such as surgical phase recognition to understand the temporal progression of surgical procedures~(\cite{padoy2021surgicalworkflow}).
+Nevertheless, this objective implicitly requires a multirecognition methodology that identifies different agents and activities over time in surgical settings~(\cite{endonet-cholec80,nwoye2021rendezvous}).
+Consequently, SWA has expanded to multitask approaches that include recognizing surgical steps, gestures, actions, or instruments ~(\cite{demir2023surgicalworkflow}).